 The over-obsession to get that one ‘right answer’, limits a student’s focus.
 It teaches them to think that they need to learn or rather learn by heart just one algorithm to get to the answer.
 Critical thinking or alternate approaches to problem-solving is never encouraged.

-In a class, students are incentivised to submit quick responses.
-The fastest-finger first approach adopted by teachers simply encourage rote learning.
+In a class, students are incentivized to submit quick responses.
+The fastest-finger first approach adopted by teachers simply encourages rote learning.
 Children are not encouraged to think out-of-the-box for solving non-routine problems.

 In a country where the concept of zero was discovered and for a country that gave birth to Ramanujan, the man who knew infinity, it is disappointing to know that a “tough” math exam paper could throw children off their guards, leading to a debate in the Parliament.

 We need to make math-learning more interesting for children and expand their problem-solving abilities.
 For this, we need to change the way math is being taught to them.
 Math education will add up and amount to something only when we’ve built a strong math foundation in all our children.

 We need to make math-learning more interesting for children and expand their problem-solving abilities.

 We at Cuemath, understand the fact that every child is different and has a different learning curve.
 Our teachers are trained to match up to your child’s learning pace, allowing them to understand mathematical concepts as life skills that can be applied rather than as a subject.
 Our beyond school math learning program helps your child understand the WHY behind the WHAT of math concepts, cueing them to reach logical-mathematical solutions on their own.

 In the Indian education system, a child completing their 2nd grade is expected to be able to read simple text and perform basic math operations such as subtraction.
 Though there has been a gradual increase in the percentage of students achieving this outcome, the absolute number is still just a quarter of the overall number of students.